68thandMaine/Code-Reveiw-3/ReadMe.md

   >To fail this test, set the return to `public static Client Find(int id)` to a random hardcoded Client object.

   PASS
   >To pass this test, open a MySqlConnection and use SQL queries to find Clients and return them based off of an Id.

+## Stylist Testing
+_After testing child objects, test parent objects with similar tests._